rhew/led-pixel-wall/README.md

 Control a wall of pixels.
 Tested with:

     - TinyS3 ESP32-S3 microcontroller
     - WS2811 LEDs
     - LED panel with a 5×10 serpentine layout starting at the bottom-left corner

+Components:

+    - `main/app.c`: ESP32-S3 firmware that listens for DDP frames and drives a WS2811 strip
+    - `client-examples/render_png.py`: client for rendering PNG/APNG images to the DDP server
+    - `client-examples/weather.py`: NOAA weather display client and Docker packaging

+Why not WLED?

+No WLED version supports the TinyS3 as of Oct 27, 2025.
+See WLED.md.

 ---

-## IDF code for DDP server hosting the LED wall
+## DDP server firmware for the LED wall

 ### Configure